Is Amazon Prime worth it?

 2. Get a 5 percent discount on every Amazon purchase (Estimated value = $65/year)

 With the Amazon Prime Rewards Visa Signature card, you get a 5 percent discount on every purchase that you make on Amazon.
-As more Whole Foods Market items are added on Amazon, you may score a deal on your Thanksgiving turkey, dressing and cranberries delivered to your door just in time for the big dinner.

 Because this 5 percent discount is available year-round, it beats the rewards rate for Amazon purchases on any other rewards card.
 (Discover’s 5 percent cash back on Amazon purchases is only available during the fourth quarter, and though Discover matches first-year cash back, that likely wouldn’t trump 5 percent on Amazon purchases all year long.)